Rwanda

 In 2012, the International Crane Foundation, in partnership with the Endangered Wildlife Trust and IPRC-Kitabi College, launched a bold initiative to protect Rugezi Marsh and other threatened wetlands in Rwanda.
 What began as a focused conservation effort has since grown into a national model for integrated landscape restoration and community-driven environmental stewardship.

-Our work in Rwanda was inspired by the recognition that protecting cranes means protecting people, biodiversity, and critical ecosystems.
+Our work in Rwanda is inspired by the recognition that protecting cranes means protecting people, biodiversity, and critical ecosystems.
 Rugezi Marsh is more than a habitat—it is a lifeline for local communities, a sanctuary for endangered species like the Grey Crowned Crane, and a vital contributor to Rwanda’s energy and water systems.
 Yet, it faces mounting threats from unsustainable agriculture, peat extraction, and the pressures of poverty.

 Community members prepare to distribute and plant avocado seedlings.
 The avocado trees will produce an abundant and nutritious food source that reduces the community’s reliance on wetland resources and provides an alternative income source.